 2. Combining material Items.
 An easy way to increase content is to simply split existing content into material items.
-By collecting these item or character pieces players would then be able to fuse them together to get the real deal.
+By collecting these items or character pieces players would then be able to fuse them together to get the real deal.

 Step-up the Gachas

 It took a while for the PUBG-clones to roll out monetization, which main focus is on their single permanent gacha.
 Expanding the amount of content in the games would go hand in hand with increasing the number of different gachas the games could have.
 For example, those material items or characters could easily have their own gacha pools.